Lukman Hakim Siregar: Career

 From 1996 to 1997, Lukman worked as a local staff at the Indonesian embassy in Cairo.
 He was then accepted to the foreign department, where he was assigned to the directorate of ASEAN economic cooperation.
 In 2007, he erved within the political section of the embassy in Amman with the rank of second secretary.
 He was then transferred to the Middle East directorate of the foreign ministry.
 Following the 2015 Sousse attacks, Lukman was listed as a contact person for citizens seeking consultation before traveling to Tunisia.
 He then served for three and a half years at the political section of the embassy in Kabul with the rank of counsellor until January 2020.

 After serving within various postings in the Middle East, on 1 July 2021 Lukman assumed office as assistant deputy for international relations to vice president Ma'ruf Amin.
 He briefly assumed duties as the acting deputy for national policy support and national vision in 2022.
 Lukman retained his position after Ma'ruf was replaced by Gibran Rakabuming Raka.

 Lukman was nominated as Indonesia's ambassador to Syria in July.
 He underwent a closed assessment by the House of Representative's first commission on 6 July and was approved in a session two days later.
-He was installed as ambassador on 8 October 2025.
+He was installed as ambassador on 8 October 2025 and received his duties from chargé d'affaires ad interim Lutfi Anggara on 8 January 2026.
+He handed over his copies of credentials to foreign minister Asaad al-Shaibani on 7 April 2026 and presented his letters of credence to president Ahmed al-Sharaa on 29 July 2026.